 So, you are now convinced that booking a Milford Sound boat cruise is the best for you.
 But which one should you choose?

 Well, there are many things to consider!

 Fear not!
 For we have gathered all the information you need to decide.

 Scenic or Nature Cruise?

-Both cruise types, follow exactly the same route, making sure you see all the major highlights.
+Both cruise types, follow exactly the same route, going you through all the major highlights.
 Prices start from $69 per person!

 Scenic Cruise: With a duration of 1 hour and 40 mins it is a great option for those short in time.
 Scenic cruises are an excellent choice for the winter season when it’s less crowded.

 Nature Cruise: They last longer, around 2 hours and 15 mins.
 An excellent choice for those who want to spend a bit more time in Milford Sound or to get closer to the local wildlife and the waterfalls.
 Besides, a professional nature specialist will join the trip providing live commentary about the fjord and the species you encounter.